rcharan/nature-phd-survey/README.md

 ## How to use this repository
 ### Software
 **Warning**: The analysis notebook *requires* scikit-learn 0.22, released December 3, 2019.
-For example plot_roc_curve and plot_confusion_matrix are new, AdaBoost predictions may vary from 0.21, and Cost Complexity Pruning is now available.
+For example `plot_roc_curve` and `plot_confusion_matrix` are new, AdaBoost predictions may vary from 0.21 (!), and Cost Complexity Pruning is now available.
 For more, see the full [changelog](https://scikit-learn.org/dev/whats_new/v0.22.html#version-0-22-0).

 Since I am writing this on December 14th, you may need to upgrade.
 At your own risk,